rafalsiniewicz/coding_challenges/HackerRank/algorithms/medium/forming_a_magic_square/explanation.md

+A magic square of order n is an arrangement of n2 numbers, usually distinct integers, in a square, such that the n numbers in all rows, all columns, and both diagonals sum to the same constant.
+A magic square contains the integers from 1 to n2.
+The constant sum in every row, column and diagonal are called the magic constant or magic sum, M. The magic constant of a normal magic square depends only on n and has the following value:
+M = n(n2+1)/2

 In any magic square, the first number i.e. 1 is stored at position (n/2, n-1).
 Let this position be (i,j).
 The next number is stored at position (i-1, j+1) where we can consider each row & column as circular array i.e. they wrap around.

 **Three conditions hold:**